yanntm/PetriVizu/README.md

 Available here : https://yanntm.github.io/PetriVizu

-Features currently include loading nets from PNML, visualizing them with some layout helpers, editing nets.
-Export and simulation mode forthcoming.
+Features currently include loading nets from PNML, visualizing them with some layout helpers, editing nets, export to PNML, interactive simulation and reachability graph exploration, and analysis using state of the art Model-Checking contest compliant tools.

 ### Building the Project